 If you have a report which shows the land is not contaminated, your property will also remain on the database but with this information included.
 If you have the soil tested, please send us any reports so we can confirm the Listed Land Use Register category.
-You can read more about site categories at www.ecan.govt.nz/HAIL.
+You can read more about site categories at ecan.govt.nz/HAIL.

-Who uses the Listed Land Use Register?
+Who uses the Register?